code-creations-io/django-full-course-2025-part-3/README.md

 ### 🧠 Serializer Best Practices for Production

 - ✅ Always define `Meta.fields` explicitly — avoid `__all__` in public APIs.
 - ⚙️ Use nested serializers for read-only relationships.
-- 🚀 Optimize queries using `select_related` and `prefetch_related`.
+- 🚀 Optimise queries using `select_related` and `prefetch_related`.
 - 🔒 Perform validation and permission checks in serializers for safer writes.
 - 💾 Use pagination and filtering for large datasets.
 - 🧰 Cache frequently accessed serializers when appropriate.

 ---